 Banks: You can choose to store your precious metals in either a safety deposit box or in the bank vault, depending on your desired level of privacy and on your budget.
 The disadvantages of using a bank for precious metal storage include high fees and limited accessibility.
 For instance, you rely on the bank’s opening hours, and, historically, banks were closed during financial crises and emergencies.
 There is also the concern of theft and possible confiscation.
 You can obtain insurance to cover theft and damage, but no insurance policies cover bank confiscation.

-Precious Metals Depositories: Gold Alliance recommends using a precious metals depository for storing and protecting your precious metals.
-Not only do depositories provide all the space you need, they are also moisture- and climate-controlled to ensure your precious metals investments are kept under optimal conditions.
+Precious metals depositories: Gold Alliance recommends using a precious metals depository for storing and protecting your precious metals.
+Not only do depositories provide all the space you need, they are also moisture- and climate-controlled to ensure your precious metal investments are kept under optimal conditions.

 More importantly, however, depositories are highly guarded and provide the optimal level of security.
 Security features include restricted entry and monitoring and recording of all activities.

 At most depositories, you can choose between segregated or communal storage.
 Segregated storage means that you keep your precious metals investments in an individual, private storage compartment.
 Communal storage means that you share the storage area with other people.
-However, both options offer the same high level of security.
+Both options offer the same high level of security.

 Many depositories offer additional protection.
 Auditing and accounting services periodically record and verify the content of each storage compartment to help prevent loss or theft.
 The depository’s insurance policy will cover anything that is missing, and most policies cover theft and damage that occur after your precious metals arrive at the depository.

-Given all the benefits that precious metal depositories have to offer, Gold Alliance strongly encourages its customers to utilize this method of storage for their precious metal assets if they are wondering where to store precious metals but do not want to keep their valuables in their home.
+Given all the benefits that precious metal depositories have to offer, Gold Alliance strongly encourages its customers to utilize this method of storage for their precious metal assets if they are wondering where to store them but do not want to keep their valuables in their home.